InternetOfUs/profile-manager/README.md

  - **WENET_TASK_MANAGER_API** to define the path to the task manager component to use.
 By default is **"https://wenet.u-hopper.com/prod/task_manager**.
  - **WENET_SERVICE_API** to define the path to the service component to use.
 By default is **"https://wenet.u-hopper.com/prod/service**.
  - **WENET_SOCIAL_CONTEXT_BUILDER_API** to define the path to the social context builder component to use.
 By default is **"https://wenet.u-hopper.com/prod/social_context_builder**.
+ - **COMP_AUTH_KEY** to define the authentication key that the componet has to use to interact with the other WeNet components.

 If you want to start also a database and link both you can use the defined docker compose configuration.

 ```
 docker-compose -f src/main/docker/docker-compose.yml up -d